 I love: Charlotte Tilbury, The Feline Flick, £22

-The end of the lineLastly, liner is for everyone.
-I have created the flickiest of flicks and the smokiest of smokes on some of my most veteran clients.
-Don’t be afraid to vary colours either; any shade or tone can be used on any eye.
-Personalise boldness or subtlety where required, based on eye shape, personality and maturity of the face.
+Please trust me when I say that eyeliner is for everyone.
+I have created fabulous flicks and the gorgeous smouldering smoky eyes on some of my older clients.
+And, please do not be afraid to vary colours either.
+You really don't need to stick to black.
+Any shade or tone can be used on any eye.
+Choose to go bold or tread gently as required, based on eye shape, personality and maturity of the face.

 Welcome to your guide to beautiful skin.
 I'm a cruelty free hair and makeup artist, skin expert, nutritional therapist and advocate for gorgeous glowing skin !